kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 nano /mnt/etc/nixos/configuration.nix
 ```

-You should turn on SSH so that you can connect via secure shell after rebooting (or else just continue using the console):
+You should turn on SSH so that you can connect via secure shell after rebooting (or otherwise just continue using the console):

 ```text
   services.openssh.enable = true;